juju/juju-gui-charm/README.md

 This charm makes it easy to deploy a Juju GUI into an existing environment.

-## Warning ##

-The GUI and charm have two important limitations that we are actively working on.
-We plan to publicly announce this charm once these limitations are resolved.
-We expect this to happen in early January, 2013.

-First, there is no security.
-Anyone who can connect to your machines can connect to the websocket that controls your Juju instance.
-To mitigate the problem, make sure that the machine that runs your GUI charm can only be accessed by machines you control.
-The upcoming solution will use HTTPS and a password (specifically, your Juju environment's admin-secret).

-Second, the charm uses the GUI trunk by default, rather than a release.
-This introduces unnecessary fragility and slowness.
-Again, we are working to fix this.

 ## Deploying the Juju GUI ##

 Deploying the Juju GUI is accomplished using Juju itself.